knakayama/gzp/README.md

 **Note:** This code is heavily inspired by [anyframe](https://github.com/mollifier/anyframe).

-List your repositories and browse it with [peco style](https://github.com/peco/peco).
+List your repositories or starred repositories, then browse it with [peco style](https://github.com/peco/peco).

 # Requirements